marigold-dev/training-dapp-1/README.md

 # :palm_tree: Conclusion :sun_with_face:

-Now, you are able to create any Smart Contract using Ligo and build a Dapp via Taquito to interact with it
+Now, you are able to create any Smart Contract using Ligo and create a complete Dapp via Taqueria/Taquito.

 On next training, you will learn how to call a Smart contract inside a Smart Contract and use the callback, write unit test, etc ...